Flipped classroom: History

 Kaw and Hess published a paper in 2007 to compare the effectiveness of four (4) instructional modalities for a single topic of a ATEM course -(i) traditional lecture, (ii) blended (what they called "Web-enhanced lecture"), (iii) Web-based self-study and (iv) flipped (what they called "Web-based self-study and classroom discussion").
 Statistical analysis of the assessment data indicated that the second modality, in which Web-based modules for instruction were used during face-to-face lecture delivery mode, resulted in higher levels of student performance and satisfaction.

-Perhaps the most recognizable contributor to the flipped classroom is Salman Khan.
+A recognizable contributor to the flipped classroom is Salman Khan.
 In 2004, Khan began recording videos at the request of a younger cousin he was tutoring because she felt that recorded lessons would let her skip segments she had mastered and replay parts that were troubling her.
-Salman Khan founded Khan Academy based on this model.
-For some, Khan Academy has become synonymous with the flipped classroom; however, these videos are only one form of the flipped classroom strategy.
+Based on this model, Salman Khan founded Khan Academy, which some associate with the flipped classroom; however, these videos are only one form of the flipped classroom strategy.

 The Wisconsin Collaboratory for Enhanced Learning has built two centers to focus on flipped and blended learning.
 The classroom structure houses technology and collaboration-friendly learning spaces, and emphasis for those involved in the program is placed on individualized learning through non-traditional teaching strategies such as flipped classroom.

-To decrease student resistance, Clark, Kaw and Braga Gomes have used adaptive learning in the preclass preparation for flipped classrooms.
+To decrease student resistance, Clark, Kaw and Braga Gomes have used adaptive learning in the pre-class preparation for flipped classrooms.
 Because adaptive learning reduces student time and ensures required mastery learning, the flipped classroom became more favorable and decreased perception of responsibility.

 Recently, A group of researchers has also stated the importance of hybrid flipped classroom strategy in Covid-19 times in imparting online education, particularly in context of developing economies.
 Authors describe that the hybrid-flipped classroom strategy is expected to benefit a larger learner-instructor community in the times of pandemic crisis.